 About The Temple of Vesta

-Serving as the temple of the Vestal Virgins, the priestesses dedicated to Vesta, the Temple of Vesta housed an eternal flame which represented the everlasting nature of the state.
+Serving as the temple of the Vestal Virgins, the priestesses dedicated to Vesta, the Temple of Vesta housed an eternal flame which represented the everlasting nature of the Roman state.
 If the flame were extinguished, this would indicate doom for Rome.

-As with other temples of this kind, the Temple of Vesta would have been a circular structure facing east.
-It burned down several times, including in the Great Fire of Rome.
+Unlike other temples, the Temple of Vesta would have been a circular structure facing east (towards the sun, another hearth) rather than rectangular.
+The shape was meant to reflect the simple early huts.
+The Temple of Vesta burned down several times, including in the Great Fire of Rome.

 Theodosius I finally extinguished the sacred flame in 394 AD.
 By this time Christianity had become prominent in the empire.